stomp-js/stomp-js.github.io/index.md

 Please try the following guides:

 - [Using StompJS] - a step by step guide.
-- [Using rx-stomp with Angular] - originally written for Angular13, should work with Angular 8+.
+- [Using rx-stomp with Angular] - Preferred, originally written for Angular13, should work with Angular 8+.
-- [Using ng2-stompjs with Angular] - originally written for Angular7,
+- [Using ng2-stompjs with Angular] - Deprecated, originally written for Angular7,
-  recently tested with Angular.
+  last tested with Angular 9.
   Many concepts apply to [rx-stomp] as well.
 - Guide to [Connection status in ng2-stompjs].